2hdddg/pug/README.md

 ----

 Add a bug:
-> ruby pug.rb add bug
+> cd example

-..and enter the required information to report a bug
+> pug.rb init
-A new file with the information will be created, commit the file to git/hg/svn/whatever
+(enter ./pugs_new_release)

-Add a comment on an existing bug:
+Pug will create a file .pug_global containing what directory pug should use to store issues in.

-> ruby pug.rb comment ./pugs/a_new_bug.yml
+> pug.rb add Bug Reported

-To generate a report of what has happened since last release:
+(enter title of the bug)

-> ruby release_example.rb ./pugs_current ./pugs_new ./release_reports
+Pug creates a new file with the filename set to a safe namne from the title.
+The file will be created in pugs_new_release/Bug/Reported.
+The first line of the file contains the exact title.
+Feel free to edit the content of the title by changing the text on the first line.
+Pug does not care about the rest of the file.

-./pugs_current is the directory where bugs are located for the release that has been deployed previously and is about to be replaced by a new release.
+Do not change the filename since that is used to track the file later on...

-./pugs_new is the directory containing bugs for the release being deployed
+> pug.rb diff Bug pugs_previous_release

-./release_reports is the directory that will contain the report for what has happened since last release
+(shows a report on what has happened to issues between two imaginary releases..)